LuisChineaRangel/wsc-riddle/README.md

 ## About the Project

-This project was created with the objective of develop of a system based on knowledge in Prolog to provide a solution to the problem of the wolf, the sheep and the cabbage (WSL):
+This project was created with the objective of develop of a system based on knowledge in Prolog to provide a solution to the problem of the wolf, the sheep and the cabbage (WSC):

 *Once upon a time a farmer went to a market and purchased a wolf, a goat, and a cabbage.
 On his way home, the farmer came to the bank of a river and rented a boat.
 But crossing the river by boat, the farmer could carry only himself and a single one of his purchases: the wolf, the goat, or the cabbage.*